 There are two ways the Senate could end the filibuster.
 60 out of 100 senators could vote to end it, which will never happen in our current version of reality.

-Or, senators could use a complex series of political moves sometimes referred to as the "nuclear option," which basically involves three steps: First, a senator objects to a cloture ruling.
+Or, senators could use a complex series of political moves sometimes referred to as the "nuclear option," which involves three steps: First, a senator objects to a cloture ruling.
 Then the presiding officer rules this objection out of order, and a simple majority of senators could then vote to overturn that ruling, thus "blowing up" traditional Senate policies.

 This "nuclear option" has already been utilized across party lines.
 Democrats used it to confirm some of Barack Obama's nominees, and Republicans—led by Mitch McConnell—used it to confirm Donald Trump's Supreme Court nominees.
 (Yes, McConnell, now the world's biggest filibuster proponent, paused it so he could ram Supreme Court nominees through the system).

-Actually ending the filibuster is a long shot, but Democrats know this may be their only chance to pass any significant social and political reforms.
-For his part, Joe Biden has not advocated for the end of the filibuster, but rather he supports the reinstitution of the "talking filibuster" — the "good old days" version of the filibuster where senators have to actually stand up and talk in order to obstruct the passage of a bill.
+Ending the filibuster is a long shot, but Democrats know this may be their only chance to pass any significant social and political reforms.
+For his part, Joe Biden has not advocated for the end of the filibuster, but rather he supports the reinstitution of the "talking filibuster" — the "good old days" version of the filibuster where senators have to stand up and talk in order to obstruct the passage of a bill.

 "It's getting to the point where, you know, democracy is having a hard time functioning," Biden told ABC.